-The Eromanga Natural History Museum (ENHM) nestled in the Australian Outback is home to Australia’s largest dinosaur, a 95-98 million year old titanosaur called ‘Cooper’.
-He is one of a number of significant fossil discoveries in the heart of the South West Queensland Channel Country.
+The Eromanga Natural History Museum (ENHM) nestled in the Australian Outback is home to Australia’s largest dinosaur, a 95-98 million-year-old titanosaur called ‘Cooper’.
+He is one of many significant fossil discoveries in the heart of the South West Queensland Channel Country.

-Stage 1 has been built three kilometres outside of Eromanga, approximately one hours’ drive west from Quilpie.
-ENHM is dedicate to celebrating the prehistoric history and the amazing diversity of life of outback Australia – from the tiniest fossils the size of a sugar grain, to the mightiest dinosaurs Australia has ever seen.
+Stage 2 is now finished boasting and new cafe and shop, and located three kilometres outside of Eromanga, and approximately one hours’ drive west from Quilpie.
+ENHM is dedicated to celebrating the prehistoric history and the amazing diversity of life of outback Australia – from the tiniest fossils the size of a sugar grain to the mightiest dinosaurs Australia has ever seen.

 So come along and see what you can learn about prehistoric time.